 - Jumpgates in Babylon 5 are used to enter and exit hyperspace.

-- In the Doctor Who episode "The Girl in the Fireplace", clockwork androids from the future use the hyperspace drive of a spaceship to create temporal gates disguised as mirrors, tapestries and fireplaces to stalk Madame de Pompdour's lifespan, finding the proper moment in her life to take her.
+- In the Doctor Who episode "The Girl in the Fireplace", clockwork androids from the future use the hyperspace drive of a spaceship to create temporal gates disguised as mirrors, tapestries and fireplaces to stalk Madame de Pompadour's lifespan, finding the proper moment in her life to take her.

 - Foreign Exchange is about a portal between Perth and Galway.
 The writers started ignoring the time difference after a few episodes.

-- LOST: turning the wheel under the Orchid moves the island and teleports the wheel-turner to the Tunisian desert.
+- Lost: turning the wheel under the Orchid moves the island and teleports the wheel-turner to the Tunisian desert.